apache/aurora/docs/reference/scheduler-configuration.md

 	Upper limit on the number of failures allowed during a job update.
 This helps cap potentially unbounded entries into storage.
 -min_offer_hold_time (default (5, mins))
 	Minimum amount of time to hold a resource offer before declining.
+-min_required_instances_for_sla_check (default 20)
+	Minimum number of instances required for a job to be eligible for SLA check.
+This does not apply to jobs that have a CoordinatorSlaPolicy.
 -native_log_election_retries (default 20)
 	The maximum number of attempts to obtain a new log writer.
 -native_log_election_timeout (default (15, secs))